MicrosoftDocs/WSL/README.md

 # CommandLine-Documentation
-Gathering markdown documentation for Microsoft Command Line and associated interpreters.
+Markdown documentation for Microsoft Command Line and associated interpreters.